This post is from contributing writer Mary Voogt of Just Take A Bite.

 I love dairy.
 In all forms.
 If I could choose one food group to never have to give up…it would be dairy.
 And yet I or someone in my family (or a combination) have been dairy free for anywhere from six months to two or more years at a time during the past seven years.

 Which means I know a thing or two about eating dairy free and still enjoying food!
-In fact, one of the questions I get most often on my blog is how to make a good dairy-free smoothie.
+You can even make delicious dairy-free frozen treats everyone will enjoy!
+One of the questions I get most often on my blog is how to make a good dairy-free smoothie.
 Because let’s be honest – yogurt or raw milk as a base for a smoothie sure tastes good!

 There are a few key ingredients that I add to our dairy free smoothies to make them taste creamy and satisfying.
 And it is important to keep in mind that you need a good balance of protein, carbs, and fat to make it both nutritious and filling.